How to manage a team when you all have radically different work styles

 Mind the size

 When teams get too large, things can become unwieldy and hard to manage.
-Reflective’s research found that 90% of respondents say groups of six or more make it difficult to contribute in a meaningful way.
+Reflektive’s research found that 90% of respondents say groups of six or more make it difficult to contribute in a meaningful way.
 The optimal size of your team will depend on your company, goal, the project at hand, and other factors, but keeping teams lean can help mitigate conflict related to differing work styles.

 Get on the same page